-- If you live in Manhattan’s East Side, from 59th Street up, and Roosevelt Island, and your income is below 200% of the federal poverty guidelines ($2,010/month for an individual; $2,707/month for a family of two; $3,403/month for a family of three), you can attend one of our twice-a-month intake sessions at Harlem Community Justice Center (HCJC), 170 E 121st Street, from 10:00 - 1:00 on the 2nd and 4th Mondays of every month.
-You may also attend our intake sessions at the Harlem Neighborhood Action Center, 158 East 115th Street on November 15, December 6, or January 17 from 2:00 to 5:00.
+If you live in Manhattan’s East Side, from 59th Street up, and Roosevelt Island, and your income is below 200% of the federal poverty guidelines ($24,280/year for an individual; $32,920/year for a family of two; $41,560/year for a family of three), you can attend one of our twice-a-month intake sessions at Harlem Community Justice Center (HCJC), 170 E 121st Street, from 10:00 - 1:00 on the 2nd and 4th Mondays of every month.

 Do you have a housing problem?
 Do you have questions about your lease?
 Is your landlord failing to make repairs or provide you with heat, hot water or other essential services?

-Check our our fact sheets for more information!
+Check out our fact sheets for more information!